microsoft/terminal/doc/specs/#2871 - Pane Navigation/#2871 - Pane Navigation.md

 however they see fit.

 Scenario 2 is more complicated, because MRU switching is always more complicated.
-Without a UI of some sort, there's no way to switch to another mane in the MRU order without also updating the MRU order as you go.
+Without a UI of some sort, there's no way to switch to another pane in the MRU order without also updating the MRU order as you go.
 So this would almost certainly necessitate a "pane switcher", like the tab switcher.